-I am currently a PhD candidate at Steward Observatory at University of Arizona.
+I am currently the ELT Post-doctoral Fellow at the University of Michigan Astronomy Depatment.
 I study exoplanet formation and evolution, particularly in binary star systems, through direct imaging and high-contrast imaging ground-based observations.
 I'm a part of the MagAO-X team, the extreme adaptive optics instrument on the Magellan Clay telescope in Chile.
 I have also worked with Keck/NIRC2 images, and with unresolved companions in stellar binaries in Gaia.

 Image: Orion Nebula from JWST/NIRCam, source: PDRs4All